Thinking of returning to the world of work after maternity leave?

 - Financial – commuting costs, childcare costs

 But hey, wait a minute … there may be an alternative!!!
-Do you really need to go out to a workplace to return to work, or can you utilise all of today’s technology to get you working again?
+Do you really need to go out to a workplace to return to work, or are you able to utilize all of today’s technology to get you working again?

 If you are an employee, then your employer may be happy for you to adopt a hybrid approach – so some days working in the office and some days working from home.

-With the current Covid 19 pandemic employers have had to look at new ways of working.
+During the global Covid 19 pandemic employers had to look at new ways of working.
 Social distancing applies equally to staff as to customers.
-Obviously working remotely is not suitable for all sectors but equally those companies who have been able to introduce remote working have been able to avid a lot of disruption.
+Obviously working remotely is not suitable for all sectors but equally those companies who have been able to introduce remote working have been able to avoid a lot of disruption.

 But what if you don’t want to head back to the office as an employee?
 What are your options?
 Well, have you ever thought about taking the leap and branching out on your own?
 Have you ever thought about setting up as a remote worker and starting your own business as a virtual assistant?
 Have you looked at remote working and how to find remote work jobs?

 Return to work after maternity or start your own business?

 There are many reasons why people choose to start their own business.